Prospeerous/AST-Lung-Sound-Analysis-and-Diagnosis/README.md

-# AST Lung Sound Analysis and Diagnosis
+# Hybrid Lung Sound Analysis and Diagnosis
 A hybrid deep learning system for automated respiratory disease diagnosis from lung sound recordings.
 The project implements a unique architecture combining unsupervised and supervised learning to classify audio into 5 disease categories and 4 sound types.

 ## Project Overview